Rick Majerus: Personal life

+Legacy

 In 2015, Majerus's sisters, on behalf of the family, donated $1 million to Marquette University.
 The donation founded the Rick Majerus Endowed Scholarship, which will help first-generation students in the Helen Way Klingler College of Arts and Sciences.
 His sister Jodi said, "knowing my mom and dad and the importance they placed on education, and knowing Rick and how he looked at life in general, it feels like a natural thing to do."
 The Majerus Family Foundation also donated $2 million to the Huntsman Cancer Institute in Salt Lake City toward construction of a children's research center.
 The Foundation also hosts annual dinners for the homeless in Milwaukee on the birthdays of Majerus and each of his parents.

-"It's funny, sometimes you get around these coaching lifer guys and you think all they know, all they read, is basketball," said Doc Rivers, of Majerus.
-"You got around Rick and you'd find this extremely well-read, intelligent and political guy.
-He was such a contradiction between what you saw and who he was.
-Clearly if we had done something related to sports, that's Rick, but this really tells the story of Rick."